HyunWooZZ/HyunWooZZ/README.md

 ### My Blog 🌱

-I write regular blog posts, most of which you can find on my personal website [https://velog.io/@hyunwoozz](https://velog.io/@hyunwoozz).
+I write blog posts irregularly, most of which you can find on my personal website [https://velog.io/@hyunwoozz](https://velog.io/@hyunwoozz).

 <!--
 **HyunWooZZ/HyunWooZZ** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.